-Because the trust does not conduct an active business and the trustee has little power to incur obligations, it is expected that the trust will only incur liabilities for routine administrative expenses, such as the trustee's fees, accounting, engineering, legal, tax advisory and other professional fees and other fees and expenses applicable to public companies.
-The trust will also be responsible for paying other expenses incurred as a result of being a publicly traded entity, including costs associated with annual, quarterly and monthly reports to trust unitholders, tax return and Form 1099 preparation and distribution, NYSE listing fees, independent auditor fees and registrar and transfer agent fees.
-These general and administrative expenses are anticipated to be approximately \$850,000 for 2011.
+Because the trust does not conduct an active business and the trustee has little power to incur obligations, it is expected that the trust will only incur liabilities for routine administrative expenses, such as the trustee's fees, accounting, engineering, legal, tax advisory and other professional fees, the administrative services fee payable to Enduro Sponsor and other fees and expenses applicable to public companies.
+The trust will also be responsible for paying other expenses incurred as a result of being a publicly traded entity, including costs associated with annual, quarterly and monthly reports to unitholders, tax return and Form 1099 preparation and distribution, NYSE listing fees, independent auditor fees and registrar and transfer agent fees.
+These general and administrative expenses are anticipated to be approximately \$5.0 million for 2011.
 General and administrative expenses for subsequent years could be greater or less depending on future events that cannot be predicted.
-Included in the \$850,000 annual estimate is an annual administrative fee of \$200,000 and \$2,000 for the trustee and Delaware trustee, respectively.
+Included in the \$5.0 million annual estimate is an annual administrative fee of \$200,000 and \$2,000 for the trustee and Delaware trustee, respectively, as well as an administrative services fee payable to Enduro Sponsor.
+The administrative services fee will be payable by the Trust to Enduro Sponsor monthly in an amount equal to \$2.50 per Boe of production for the preceding month in 2011, and will increase by 3.0% each year beginning in January 2012, up to a maximum monthly fee of \$3.00 per Boe of production.
+For purposes of calculating the monthly administrative services fee, production for the monthly period will be equal to the production attributable to the Underlying Properties multiplied by the Net Profits Interest percentage (80%).
 See "The Trust."
 The trust will pay, out of the first cash payment received by the trust, the trustee's and Delaware trustee's legal expenses incurred in forming the trust as well as their acceptance fees in the amount of \$10,000 and \$1,500, respectively.
-These costs will be deducted by the trust before distributions are made to trust unitholders.
+These costs will be deducted by the trust